 All employees should review their W-4 form and submit a new form if circumstances have changed.
 This will ensure accurate tax withholding.

 Tip.
-Visit irs.gov/publications to download the 2023 edition of IRS Publication 15 for the new withholding tables.
+Visit the IRS’ publications site to download the 2024 edition of IRS Publication 15 for the new withholding tables.
 (This publication is regularly updated each December for the upcoming year.)

 3. Provide a notice to donors

-Churches should also double check software used for preparing charitable contributions receipts to confirm that the vital “no goods or services other than intangible religious benefits were provided” statement will be included when the receipts are prepared.
+Double-check the software the church uses to prepare charitable contributions receipts to confirm that the vital “no goods or services other than intangible religious benefits were provided” statement is included when the receipts are prepared.

 “Making sure donors have those contribution acknowledgements prior to filing is definitely important,” added Kaylyn Varnum, a partner and assistant national director for tax services for the accounting firm Batts Morrison Wales & Lee, and an advisor-at-large for Church Law & Tax.